Each month we look to highlight one of our employees and the great work that they do here at Method!

 I was lucky enough to travel a lot with my family when I was young.
 The best part of traveling was seeing the architecture that each city had to offer, it was always new and different.
 There was a phase that we went to Disney 6 years in a row, which I never complained about.
 I always found a fascination with every architectural detail in their buildings and rides.
 My favorite ride has always been Everest because if you go through the standby line you get to experience what it would be like if you were about to hike Everest, starting at base camp and proceeding through a Himalayan temple.
 To my surprise these rides were designed by interior designers and architects just like me.

 Seeing this level of creativity inspired me to reach out for the opportunity to work at Disney and take classes in innovation and creativity based design at Disney University.
 Once the park closed, it was really neat seeing the team of designers and imagineers that would tweak any and every detail until it was just right.
 Most people would not know about the changes they make to the architecture but that’s what made them very special.
 This instilled a drive in me to go above and beyond and pay attention to those little details on my own projects.
 The best part of being in Houston is there are no limits to the architecture and interior design here.
 This city continues to inspire me to make a difference with everything I do.

 What is your favorite project you are currently working on and why?

-What past project are you most proud of?
+What past project are you most proud of and why?